bhaptics/TactUnrealEngine4/Plugins/HapticsManager/Documentation/README.md

 * Be careful of naming the feedback effects, as 2 feedback effects with the same name will interrupt each other.
 Use the IsPlaying function to check if a specifc feedback effect is finished before sending the same feedback effect again.
 * Be aware of the duration of your effects.
 You may need to add delays to ensure the submitted feedback has finished playing before submitting the next, in the case of a series of feedback calls to create the effect (ie. explosion, moving feedback).
 * Some simple examples are provided in a Feedback Effect Macro Library blueprint for reference, and you can use and adapt these functions to suit your needs.
 * The ForLoops in blueprints can cause unexpected results with feedback, as it does not natively support delays.
-A ForLoopWithDelay macro is provided; however, if you are using loops and delays it is recommended to work in C++ for these functions.
+A ForLoopWithDelay macro is provided; however, if you are using loops and delays heavily, it is recommended to work in C++ for these functions.
+* For further references, you can find our tutorial series at our youtube channel [here](https://www.youtube.com/channel/UCGyV7l7iZz9tUtEg4wvsOpA/playlists?shelf_id=0&sort=dd&view=1).

 ## Contact
 * Official Website: http://www.bhaptics.com/
 * E-mail: contact@bhaptics.com

 Last update of README.md: Dec.
-8th, 2017.
+18th, 2017.

 ###### Copyright (c) 2017 bHaptics Inc. All rights reserved.